YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <img src="https://i.imgur.com/eZI1rtJ.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
--Login to the Domain controller VM as the Domain admin user -> navigate to "PowerShell ISE" as an admin -> click on "New Script" (top left) -> save the file on the "Desktop" -> Paste the content of the provided script in the script input window (see lab description section for the link to the PowerShell script) -> modify the number of account provisioning from 10000 to 1000 -> click on "Run Script (F5)"; you should see users being created on the PowerShell window.
+-Login to the Domain controller VM as the Domain admin user -> navigate to "PowerShell ISE" as an admin -> click on "New Script" (top left) -> save the file on the "Desktop" -> Paste the content of the provided script (see below ↓) -> modify the number of account provisioning from 10000 to 1000 -> click on "Run Script (F5)"; you should see users being created on the PowerShell window.

+You can find the PowerShell script [here.](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)

 -Take note of the password in the script as we will need it in the Step 3.
 </p>